icinganalysis/icinganalysis.github.io/content/NACA-TN-1598.md

 The control response of the airplane in this condition was marginal.

-##Discussion
+## Discussion

-This publication looks at the airplane level effects of ice, and then it breaks down down to a major component level.
+This publication looks at the airplane level effects of ice, and then it breaks down to a major component level.

 The online version of NACA-TN-1598 has many excellent quality images, several are included here.